Silvana741/gpu_utilization/README.md

 - Neural models (TSMixer, N-HiTS) achieve the best performance on long-horizon forecasts, particularly when incorporating exogenous variables.

-Detailed plot are available in the images/ directory.
+Detailed plots are available in the images/ directory.